 High visibility rear elevations require special design consideration.
 These elevations must have openings of a number and size that is suited to the wall area, and incorporate detailing consistent with the front elevation and overall design.
 The lots affected will be those backing onto or flanking public spaces, including roads.
-The lots affected are: Block 1, lots 32, 17-22.
 Refer to Appendix "A" - Community Map for designated lots.